robertforde/GameStore/GameStore/README.md

 This was a college project that myself and a colleague Alan Brady wrote while doing a Higher Diploma in Web Development course in Griffith
 College.

-My colleague designed and wrote the web pages (using Dreamweaver & photoshop) and I did all of the programming, database, and JSP work on the web pages.
+My colleague designed and wrote the web pages (using Dreamweaver & photoshop) and I did all of the programming, database, and JSP/graph work on the web pages.

 The project is based on a game store that uses a membership based system, whereby the user becomes a member, gives credit card details and can increase there balance at the store and order games from the store's website.
 The incentive to use the store is that members can gain bronze,